jwhitham/spdif-bit-exactness-tools/fpga/README.md

 to be useful.
 I had better results using FETs, especially with this elegant [bidirectional level-shift circuit](http://husstechlabs.com/support/tutorials/bi-directional-level-shifter/), which was fast enough to operate with the 48kHz sample rate.

 Eventually I replaced all of these with an optical receiver that can operate at 3.3V, eliminating the need for extra interface circuitry.
-This worked reliably at 96kHz.
+This worked reliably at 96kHz, and can be seen in the photo, along with a matching optical transmitter (not connected).
+The FPGA acts as a passthrough, delaying the signal by one clock cycle.